-A guidance counselor with expertise in working with young children is available to assist teachers and parents when children need special support.
-The counselor can provide individual counseling or small group activities if your child is experiencing school or family difficulties.
-The counselor also provides whole class lessons on such topics as bullying and making friends.
-Ongoing individual and small group services from the counselor will not begin without verbal consent from parents.
-The guidance counselor also works closely with the teachers throughout the year.
+A school counselor with expertise in working with young children is available to assist teachers and parents when children need special support.
+The school counselor can provide individual counseling or small group activities if your child is experiencing school or family difficulties.
+The school counselor also provides whole-class lessons on topics such as anti-bullying, friendships, and SEL (social-emotional learning).